Education in the Bahamas

 Education in the Bahamas is compulsory between the ages of 5 and 16.
 As of 2003, the school attendance rate was 92% and the literacy rate was 95.5%.
-The government fully operates 158 of the 210 primary and secondary schools in the Bahamas.
-The other 55 schools are privately operated.
+The government fully operates a majority of primary and secondary schools in the Bahamas.
+The other schools are privately operated.
 Enrollment for state primary and secondary schools is 50,332, with more than 16,000 students attending private schools.
 Some public schools lack basic educational materials and are overcrowded.
 The Bahamas Union of Teachers (BUT) were the ones who acted to create some reform for their weakening education systems.
 The island has an Education Act that was revised in 1996 and is under control of the Prime Minister.

 As of 1996, the Education Act states that education is free for children between the ages of 5 and 16.
 The University of the Bahamas, established in Nassau in 1974, provides programs leading to bachelors and associate degrees.
 Several non-Bahamian colleges also offer higher education programs in the Bahamas.
 Generally, the academic year in the Bahamas goes from late August or early September to late May or early June for primary and secondary schools and late April/early May for college.

 Structure of the education system

 The Bahamas education includes primary education, secondary education, tertiary education, with a more recent addition of preschool institutions before those three stages.
 All education that is given to the students in the Bahamas along with their policies are made by the Ministry of Education, Sports and Culture.

 In the Bahamas the Ministry of Education, Science and Technology is headed by the Minister of Education.
 His job is to oversee the 158 of the 210 primary and secondary schools in the Bahamas.
-The other 55 schools are privately operated.
+The remaining schools are privately operated.
 Enrollment for state primary and secondary schools is 50,332, with more than 16,000 students attending private schools as of January 2019.

 The Minister of Education strictly handles policies and guidelines that have to do with private and public schools.
 He is assisted by the Permanent Secretary Mrs. Donella Bodie and the Director of Education Mr. Marcellus Taylor who heads the Department of Education which is charged with basically the daily operations of all schools by ensuring that all protocols procedures and guidelines are followed.